-- Place their "newspaper sticks" on the palms of their right or left hand and try to keep it balanced and upright. - After doing this for a few minutes, ask them to reflect on what it was like. - Discuss the acrobats' training the practice and work that goes into developing their skills.
+- Place their "newspaper sticks" on the palms of their right or left hand and try to keep it balanced and upright. - After doing this for a few minutes, ask them to reflect on their experience of trying to balance the sticks. - Discuss the acrobats' training the practice and work that goes into developing their skills.